stat545ubc-2022/MiniDataAnalysis-GiuseppeTintiTomio/mini-project-1.md

     mutate(number_of_reviews = extract_number_of_reviews(all_reviews))
 ```

-Now that it is correctly formated, dividing number of reviews into
+Now that it is correctly formatted, dividing number of reviews into
 categories might help analyzing this variable later.

 ``` r